 - Invest enough money to reach all eligible families.

-For example, a state home visiting program might have a clear definition of purpose and the outcomes it seeks, but if there is inadequate monitoring or a failure to evaluate, the state will not know if the program’s purpose is realized.
-Recognizing that each state is at a different stage of developing its home visiting services, the framework provides a variety of policy options and examples for states.
-We recommend that stakeholders use the framework to create policy solutions tailored to their state, taking into account existing home visiting programs, investments and laws.
+Recognizing that each state is at a different stage in the development of its home visiting services, the framework provides a variety of policy options and examples.
+States can use it to create solutions tailored to their needs, taking into account existing home visiting programs, investments, and laws.

 Pew is also working with several states and other stakeholders through the Home Visiting Data for Performance Initiative to enhance their use of data to assess program performance and ensure that home visiting efforts are resulting in meaningful outcomes for participating families and children and a solid return on investment for taxpayers.
 Stakeholders have worked to identify common indicators that will be useful to improve program quality, build the knowledge base, and most importantly, measure impact.

 In addition, Pew is assisting several states that have passed accountability legislation with building the infrastructure and processes necessary to collect the data needed for reporting on home visiting outcomes.